hdShang/arxiv-daily/docs/cs-RO/2025-05-23/papers/250518382v3-one-demo-is-all-it-takes-planning-domain-derivation-with-llms-from-a.md

 ---
 layout: default
-title: One Demo Is All It Takes: Planning Domain Derivation with LLMs from A Single Demonstration
+title: "One Demo Is All It Takes: Planning Domain Derivation with LLMs from A Single Demonstration"
 ---

 # One Demo Is All It Takes: Planning Domain Derivation with LLMs from A Single Demonstration